Recounts, runoffs loom over high-profile elections in Florida, Georgia

 "We want every vote counted," Gillum said in a video posted to Facebook on Thursday.
 "In spite of the fact that we're a little bit down in the numbers, we're hopeful that every single vote will be counted in this race."

-(Reporting by Joseph Ax in New York and Letitia Stein in Tampa; Editing by Scott Malone, Frances Kerry and Rosalba O'Brien)
+(Reporting by Joseph Ax in New York and Letitia Stein in Tampa, Florida; Editing by Scott Malone, Cynthia Osterman and Peter Cooney)